The Price is Right

 Get a Professional

-Using Journalists and Bloggers
+Using Journalists And Bloggers

-The internet has brought a form of democracy in getting your message out there, but that
+The internet has brought a form of democracy in getting your message out there, but that doesn’t

-be interested in what you’re selling.
+interested in what you’re selling.
 Try to find people who:

-Make sure just because they have a podium to shout from that people are listening.
+because they have a podium to shout from that people are listening.

-may find your emails in a lot of spam and junk folders.
+a lot of spam and junk folders.

 Know Your Niche